 "Terry, Xanxus is not a human being.
 That is why, he does not count has a person, thus is not included in vague words such as 'everyone'."

 "I'm gonna tell him you said that."

 She sighed.
 "If you really want to know, it's because Shoichi dumped me."

 "I'm sorry, but this is what I just heard."
-I cleared my throat.
+I cleared my throat, giving a shot at falsetto.
 "Oh my, my boyfriend dumped me, so I decided to run to my cousin who happens to be very close but totally cold!
 Oh, and he's in this assassination squad that I don't really like!"

 "Oh shut up Serena," she grumbled.
 "You were the one who told me I should crash here.
 And Xanxus has good taste in furniture."